- 1999: Inception of AHP during a”humanitarian honeymoon” in Ghana

 - 2012: Re-opened the Heartwood Orphan Home in Liberia with repatriated children, youth, and staff from Ghana.

 - 2013: Begin development of the Heartwood Homestead, accept first multi-month volunteers in Liberia

-- 2014-present: Continue the expansion of water projects, orphan support, and sustainable livelihoods for cultural artisans
+- 2014-2016: Continue the expansion of water projects, orphan support, and sustainable livelihoods for cultural artisans

 Volunteers are the lifeblood of Africa Heartwood Project.
 From the beginning it has been volunteers who are passionate about making a difference that have shaped our programs and projects.
 Without the giving of time, talent, and money Africa Heartwood Project would cease to exist.
 The largest part “About Us” is YOU, the volunteers who take personally the invitation to become actively involved in creating and implementing projects and fund raisers that directly benefit the poor in West Africa.
 Please visit our volunteers page to learn more and take the next step to changing lives today.